Healthy Recipes Blog

 Microwaving the squash.

 • Let it stand for 5 minutes to finish cooking and cool off a little.
 Using a sharp knife, cut the squash in half lengthwise.
-Allow it to cool for 5 minutes until easier to handle.
+Allow it to cool for 5 minutes until it's easier to handle.
 Scoop out the pulp and seeds from the center, then rake a fork back and forth to remove strands of the flesh onto a serving bowl.
 Set aside.

 Seasoned spaghetti squash strands in a glass bowl.